 A parent or guardian note requesting their child remain indoors for some reason will be respected.
-A note from a doctor will be required if a student must remain inside for health reasons for longer than three (3) days.
+A note from a doctor will be required if a student must remain inside for health reasons for longer than five (5) days.
 Parents are encouraged to send their children to school with appropriate outdoor clothing.
-Those students needing to stay inside for reasons of illness are to take something with them to do and will stay in a designated area of the lunchroom or office hallway until time for their class to come inside from lunch recess.
+Those students needing to stay inside for reasons of illness are to take something with them to do and will stay in a designated area of the lunchroom until time for their class to come inside from lunch recess.